-With writer-director Tyler Nilson and Michael Schwartz’s fantastic first film The Peanut Butter Falcon opening in select theaters this weekend, I recently sat down with cast members Shia LaBeouf, Zack Gottsagen and Dakota Johnson to talk about the movie.
+With writer-director Tyler Nilson and Michael Schwartz’s fantastic first film The Peanut Butter Falcon now playing in theaters, I recently sat down with cast members Shia LaBeouf, Zack Gottsagen and Dakota Johnson to talk about the movie.
 If you haven’t seen the trailer, the acclaimed movie is about Zak (played by Zack Gottsagen), a young man with Down syndrome, who runs away from his care home to make his dream of becoming a wrestler come true.
 Along the way, he has a pretty epic adventure and meets a number of fascinating people played by LaBeouf, Johnson, John Hawkes, Bruce Dern, Thomas Haden Church, Jon Bernthal, Yelawolf, Jake “The Snake” Roberts, and Mick Foley.

 During the interview, LaBeouf, Gottsagen and Johnson talked about how the very large group hugs came about, the rap battles being done on set and in hotel rooms, why LaBeouf and Johnson wanted to be part of the project, where the watermelon scene came from, and more.

 Check out what they had to say in the player above and below is exactly what we talked about follow by the official synopsis and trailer.